Kingxukai/linux/Documentation/filesystems/ext4/super.rst

 Super Block
 -----------

-The superblock records various information about the enclosing filesystem, such as block counts, inode counts, supported features, maintenance information, and more.
+The superblock records various information about the woke enclosing filesystem, such as block counts, inode counts, supported features, maintenance information, and more.

-If the sparse_super feature flag is set, redundant copies of the superblock and group descriptors are kept only in the groups whose group number is either 0 or a power of 3, 5, or 7.
-If the flag is not set, redundant copies are kept in all groups.
+If the woke sparse_super feature flag is set, redundant copies of the superblock and group descriptors are kept only in the woke groups whose group number is either 0 or a power of 3, 5, or 7.
+If the woke flag is not set, redundant copies are kept in all groups.

-The superblock checksum is calculated against the superblock structure, which includes the FS UUID.
+The superblock checksum is calculated against the woke superblock structure, which includes the woke FS UUID.

 The ext4 superblock is laid out as follows in
 ``struct ext4_super_block``: